Stephanie St. Clair: Conflict with the Mafia

 After the end of Prohibition, Jewish and Italian-American crime families saw a decrease in profits and decided to move in on the Harlem gambling scene.
 Bronx-based mob boss Dutch Schultz was the first to move in, beating and killing numbers operators who would not pay him protection.

-St. Clair and her chief enforcer Ellsworth "Bumpy" Johnson refused to pay protection to Schultz, despite the violence and intimidation by police they faced.
+St. Clair and her chief enforcer Ellsworth "Bumpy" Johnson refused to pay protection to Schultz despite the violence and intimidation by police they faced.
 St. Clair responded by attacking the storefronts of businesses that ran Dutch Schultz's betting operations and tipping off the police about him.
 This resulted in the police raiding his house, arresting more than a dozen of his employees and seizing approximately $12 million (about $190.6 million in 2021 currency).
 St. Clair never submitted to Dutch Schultz, unlike many others in Harlem.

-After St. Clair's struggles with Schultz, she had to become legitimate and stay away from the police, so she passed on her criminal business to "Bumpy" Johnson.
+After St. Clair's struggles with Schultz, she had to become legitimate and stay away from the police, so she passed on her criminal business to Johnson.
 Eventually her former enforcer negotiated with Lucky Luciano, and Lucky took over Schultz's spots, with a percentage going to "Bumpy".
-The Italians then had to go to "Bumpy" first if they had any problems in Harlem.

-Luciano realized that the struggle with the Five Families was hurting their business, so Schultz was assassinated in 1935 on the orders of The Commission.
-Although St. Clair was not involved with his murder, she was remembered for sending an infamous telegram to his bed that stated “As ye sow, so shall ye reap.”
+The mafiosi then had to go to "Bumpy" first if they had any problems in Harlem.
+Luciano realized that the war in Harlem was bad for business.
+Schultz was fatally wounded in a shooting ordered by The Commission in 1935; St. Clair, though uninvolved in the hit, sent an infamous telegram to Schultz on his deathbed that read “As ye sow, so shall ye reap.”
 The telegram reportedly made headlines across the nation.
-By the 1940s, "Bumpy" Johnson had become the reigning king in Harlem, while St. Clair became less and less involved in the numbers game.
+By the 1940s, Johnson had become the reigning king in Harlem, and St. Clair became less and less involved in the numbers game.

 Later life

 After St. Clair retired from the numbers game, she started a new era of her life as an advocate for political reform.
-In the late 1930s, she met her husband, Sufi Abdul Hamid, known as the "Black Hitler" for his anti-Semitic, Nazi-fashion of activism.
-Hamid was a militant activist and was the leader of an Islamic Buddhist cult.
-St. Clair and Hamid's marriage went downhill quickly when he allegedly had an affair with a black fortune teller known as "Fu Futtam" (Hamid went on to marry Futtam, whose real name was Dorothy Matthews, in April 1938, and they founded a Buddhist temple together).
+In the late 1930s, she met her husband Sufi Abdul Hamid, an African-American religious and labor leader.
+Hamid is best known for his role in the early 1930s business boycotts in Harlem that were designed to draw attention to discriminatory employment practices of white, mainly Italian and Jewish, business owners.
+St. Clair and Hamid's marriage went downhill quickly when he allegedly had an affair with a fortune teller known as "Fu Futtam" (Hamid went on to marry Futtam, whose real name was Dorothy Matthews, in April 1938, and they founded a Buddhist temple together).

-The marriage officially ended in January 1938 when St. Clair shot Hamid during a fight over his relationship with Futtam and was sentenced to two to ten years at the Bedford Hills Correctional Facility for Women in New York.
+The marriage officially ended in January 1938 when St. Clair shot Hamid during a fight over his relationship with Futtam and was sentenced to two to 10 years at the Bedford Hills Correctional Facility for Women in New York.
 After she was released from prison in the early 1940s, St. Clair lived a secluded life and was reported as having successfully transitioned from underworld figure to a legitimate “prosperous business woman.”
 She continued to write columns in the local newspaper about discrimination, police brutality, illegal search raids, and other issues facing the Black community.